-$$\frac{dO_3}{dt} = \sigma + \frac{\Delta O{3,\text{amb}}}{\Delta t}$$ (10)
+$$\frac{\mathrm{dO}{3,\mathrm{amb}}/\Delta t}{\mathrm{d}t} = \sigma + \frac{\Delta\mathrm{O}{3,\mathrm{amb}}}{\Delta t}$$ (9)

-When the change of ambient ozone in time $(\Delta O{3,amb}/\Delta t)$ over 30-min becomes small (i.e. during conditions when ambient air ozone concentrations do not change), this measurement allows to estimate an approximate value of the precision of the ambient ozone measurement of each monitor.
+When the change of ambient ozone in time $(\Delta O{3,amb}/\Delta t)$ over 30-min becomes small (i.e., during conditions when ambient air ozone concentrations do not change), this measurement allows to estimate an approximate value of the precision of the ambient ozone measurement of each monitor.

 Secondly, the inter-comparison measurements allow determining the offset for the ozone gradient measurement, as well as the accuracy and precision of the gradient determination.
 The inter-comparison example shown in Fig. 3 reflects a case with relatively stable ozone concentrations.
-The deviations between the 1-min ozone readings mostly reflect the precision of the ozone measureconfiguration and history, there was no obvious reason for this difference in performance.
-A histogram of the results from all ~300 inter-comparisons showed that the TEI monitors under these deployment conditions yielded a best case 1-min measurement precision on the order of 0.05-0.08 ppbv during the 30-min periods.
-From that,

-25 ment for each analyzer.
-For this particular example, the variability/precision over the 30-min measurement period was 0.08, 0.16, and 0.05 ppbv for monitors #1, 2, and 3, respectively.
+The deviations between the 1-min ozone readings mostly reflect the precision of the ozone measurement for each analyzer.
+For this particular example, the variability/precision over the 30min measurement period was 0.08, 0.16, and 0.05 ppbv for monitors TEI #1, 2, and 3, respectively.
 Obviously, there is a factor of approximately 3 difference in the achieved precision between these three monitors.
-As all three instruments had the exact same

-- 5 using error propagation rules, one would theoretically expect a precision of the gradient measurement of 0.07-0.11 ppbv.
+As all three instruments had the exact same configuration and history, there was no obvious reason for this difference in performance.
+A histogram of the results from all \sim 300 inter-comparisons showed that the TEI monitors under these deployment conditions yielded a best case 1-min measurement precision on the order of 0.05-0.08 ppbv during the 30-min periods.
+From that, using error propagation rules, one would theoretically expect a precision of the gradient measurement of 0.07-0.11 ppbv.
 This estimate agrees well with the calculation of the "gradient" measurements during the inter-comparison periods.
 The average precision for the three ozone differentials from all experiments was 0.098/0.085/0.11 ppbv for the three instrument pairs.
-Since precision errors are additive in the ozone gradient deter- - 10 mination, the error for the 30-min mean values, derived from the 1-min gradients data are estimated to account to (divided by $\sqrt{30}$) 0.02-0.03 ppbv.
-Consequently, similarly as for the wind speed and temperature measurement, the uncertainty in the ozone measurement is primarily due to the accuracy of the ozone measurement, which in turn, is mostly determined by the sensitivity drift of each individual analyzer over time. - 15 From the extensive testing and inter-comparisons of the three TEI, we estimated the overall uncertainty in the corrected ozone gradient determination to be ~0.1 ppbv.
+Since precision errors are additive in the ozone gradient determination, the error for the 30-min mean values, derived from the 1-min gradients data are estimated to account to (divided by $\sqrt{30}$) 0.02-0.03 ppbv.
+Consequently, similarly as for the wind speed and temperature measurement, the uncertainty in the ozone measurement is primarily due to the accuracy of the ozone measurement, which in turn, is mostly determined by the sensitivity drift of each individual analyzer over time.
+From the extensive testing and inter-comparisons of the three TEI, we estimated the overall uncertainty in the corrected ozone gradient determination to be ~ 0.1 ppbv.